rekalogika/rekalogika.dev/docs/doctrine-collections-decorator/03-classes.md

 * Those that implement `Collection` and `Selectable`
 * Those that implement `ReadableCollection` and `Selectable`

-Most people probably want to use one of the high-level decorator classes as a base.
-These will simply forward all method calls to the wrapped collection:
+Most people probably want to extend one of the high-level decorator classes.
+These will simply forward all method calls to the wrapped collection.

 * `CollectionDecorator`
 * `ReadableCollectionDecorator`